bramkuijper/fisher_sexsel/README.md

 # Individual-based simulations of Fisherian sexual selection
 An individual-based model of Fisherian sexual selection.
 See [Pomiankowski et al (1991) Evolution]( https://doi.org/10.2307/2409889), allowing for costly preferences and mutation biases

+Open a Unix shell (either on a Linux system, MSYS2 on Windows or the terminal on Mac OS X).
+For UExeter users, best is to use MobaXterm and move the c++ files to the rstudio server.

 ## How to compile
-Open a Unix shell (either on a Linux system, MSYS2 on Windows or the terminal on Mac OS X).
-Assuming one has downloaded the files to one's home directory (`~`), we have
+Assuming one has downloaded the files to one's home directory (`~`), use the shell to:

     cd ~/fisher_sexsel/src/ibm/
     make